Last chance: Black Friday Deal

 Factors that Impact the Ball After Impact

-After we make impact with the golf ball, there are some other things that are also going to change the ball’s flight.
-These things include the weight of the ball, drag, and lift.
+After we make impact with the golf ball, other factors will also change the ball’s flight.
+These factors include the weight of the ball, drag, and lift.

 Weight

-All golf balls have to fall within the USGA requirements; this includes a weight not to exceed 1.620 ounces.
+All golf balls have to fall within the USGA requirements, including a weight not exceeding 1.620 ounces.
 In addition, the golf ball’s diameter must be at least 1.680 inches.
-Golf ball testing is done to make sure a golf ball is fair to use and the traditions of the game are upheld.
+Golf ball testing is done to ensure a golf ball is fair to use, and the game’s traditions are upheld.

-A golf ball that weighs more or less will have the ball flight impacted considerably.
+A golf ball that weighs more or less will impact the ball’s flight considerably.

 Drag

 If you look at the dimple pattern on your golf ball, you will see that it’s different depending on the manufacturer.
-The dimple patterns impact the drag so that golfers will get higher speeds while the ball is in flight.
+The dimple patterns impact the drag, allowing golfers to achieve higher speeds while the ball is in flight.

-Drag tries to slow the ball down, and the better aerodynamics a golf ball has, the easier it is to get more distance.
+Drag tries to slow the ball down, and the better the golf ball’s aerodynamics, the easier it is to gain more distance.

 Lift